Pickerington Area Soccer Association

 Q: How do the rec league tournaments work?

 A: Every spring and fall season, PASA offers a tournament for the U8, U10, and U12 age groups.
 In the spring is the more famous, PASA CUP.
 This tournament includes all teams in those three age brackets.
-The PASA CUP has been a staple of the league for more than thirty years.
-In the fall is the more recently added Fall Classic.
-This tournament includes the top four regular season seeds in the same three above mentioned age brackets.
+The PASA CUP has been a staple of the league for more than forty years.
+In the fall is the PASA Fall Invitational.
 The spring tournament includes everyone as we are a rec program and want all teams and players to get the chance and experience of a tournament.
-The Fall Classic is the top four seeds as we are trying to emphasize the importance of the regular season games for the players.
+The Fall Invitational is the top four seeds as we are trying to emphasize the importance of the regular season games for the players.

 Both tournaments are currently single elimination tournaments.
 As where round robin is more common in soccer, the sheer size of PASA and these age groups would make it take a few weeks to complete a tournament of that style.